romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a project manager overseeing your development team's use of GitHub Enterprise, you're addressing the needs of managed users who wish to contribute to projects outside of the enterprise.
+Q: As a project manager overseeing your development team's use of GitHub Enterprise, you're addressing the needs of managed users who wish to contribute to projects outside of the enterprise.
 What must these users do to participate in external projects?
 <details><summary>Show the answer</summary><p>

 - **Managed users are not allowed to contribute to public resources, and they need a separate personal account for this purpose**